Jeremy R. McCullough, P.C., Attorney & Counselor at Law, (435) 627-1260

 Will I lose my home if I file for bankruptcy?

-You will probably not lose your home because of bankruptcy.
-The most common way that a person loses their home after bankruptcy is because they cannot afford to make the monthly mortgage payments even after eliminating their other debts.
+If filed correctly, you should not lose your home because of bankruptcy.
+The most common way that a person loses their home after bankruptcy is because they simply can't afford to make the monthly mortgage payments even after eliminating their other debts.
 The other way that a person could possibly lose their home is by filing a Chapter 7 bankruptcy while having too much home equity.
-In Utah a person is entitled to keep $20,000 in equity ($40,000 if owned in joint tenancy).
+The homestead exemption is updated annualy in Utah.
+In 2025 a person is entitled to keep $52,400 in equity ($104,700 if owned in joint tenancy).
 This can be avoided by proper exemption planning or by filing under Chapter 13.
-Losing your home should never be a surprise, talk with a knowledgeable bankruptcy attorney if you think either of these situations may apply to you.
+Losing your home should be a strategic decision and should never be a surprise,

 How can bankruptcy help me keep my home?